Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 ## Deploying the Business Network on the Second Machine

 The mat-network is now running.
 If necessary, more business network admins can be created.
 In this tutorial, alice will be established as another admin.
+Make sure that the `-u` is NOT the same as the first `-A` argument from a few commands above.

 1. `composer identity request -c PeerAdmin@hlfv1 -u admin -s adminpw -d alice`

-1. `composer card create -p ./DevServer_connection.json -u alice -n mat-network -c alice/admin-pub.pem -k alice/admin-priv.pem`
+1. `composer card create -p ./DevServer_connection.json -u admin -n mat-network -c alice/admin-pub.pem -k alice/admin-priv.pem`

-1. `composer card import -f alice@mat-network.card`
+1. `composer card import -f admin@mat-network.card -c alice@mat-network`

 We have now made alice a business network admin in our mat-network.
 From here, you can create participants within the business network and have them be identities for peer nodes.
 Having participant identity network cards is useful for situations like running up the `composer-rest-server`.
 Feel free to do this using the `composer-playground` or using your own specifications for your network, but here are the commands used to run it for the mat-network.

 (In the mat-network, the business should be created before creating this employee........but this is just a tutorial to start up the network on the other machine)

-1. `composer participant add -c alice@trade-network -d '{"$class": "org.mat.Employee", "employeeId": "1", "firstName": "John", "lastName": "Doe","email": "jdoe@gmail.com", "employeeType": "Admin", "worksFor": "1111" }'`
+1. `composer participant add -c alice@mat-network -d '{"$class": "org.mat.Employee", "employeeId": "1", "firstName": "John", "lastName": "Doe","email": "jdoe@gmail.com", "employeeType": "Admin", "worksFor": "1111" }'`

-1. `composer identity issue -c admin@mat-network -f jo.card -u jdoe -a "resource:org.mat.Employee#1"`
+1. `composer identity issue -c alice@mat-network -f jdoe.card -u jdoe -a "resource:org.mat.Employee#1"`

 From here, deploying `scp` jo.card from MACHINE ONE to MACHINE TWO.
 Feel free to put it anywhere, but the `blockchain` folder would be preferable.
+In the same working directory as `jo.card`:

-1. MACHINE TWO - `composer card import -f jo.card`
+1. MACHINE TWO - `composer card import -f jdoe.card`

 (These steps are just so show the current state of the blockchain)
 1. MACHINE ONE - `composer network list -c alice@mat-network`